lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-usage.md

 Server rendering begins with rendering a Lit _template_ with a server-specific `render()` function provided in the `@lit-labs/ssr` package.

-The siganture of the render function is:
+The signature of the render function is:

 ```ts
 render(value: unknown, renderInfo?: Partial<RenderInfo>): RenderResult